 This prompted me to think about some of my favorite landmarks.
 Some are well known and some may not be as familiar.
 I’ve enjoyed visiting all of them.
 These landmarks allow us to glimpse history, to stand where so many have stood, to remember generations of people who’ve gone before.
 And I hope these will remain in our world for generations to come.
-I offer my list in hopes that it will inspire you to make your own — and travel sooner rather than later, because there’s no guarantee they will grace our world forever.

 In honor of Notre Dame, I’ll start with another cathedral.
 Westminster Abbey is the church of royalty.
 The present abbey dates from 1245, though a church has been on the property since 1066.
 The coronation of every English monarch has taken place here since the founding of the church.
 The last was Queen Elizabeth’s in 1953.